 Rites of passage

-My standard fees for individual dramatherapy are £45 in Cardigan and £50 in Stroud for a one-hour session.
+My standard fees for individual dramatherapy are £45 per session.
 Concessionary fees are available in cases of hardship.

 Fees for couples, families and groups are by arrangement.